virtual-world-framework/vwf/public/web/docs/install.md

     /home/user# curl -kL http://get.virtual.wf  | sh

-Launch a command prompt window and create a new VWF application folder:
+Launch a command prompt window and create a new VWF application:

     /home/user# vwf create MyApp

-Change into your new application folder, and start the server.
+Change into your new application, and start the server.

     /home/user# cd MyApp
     /home/user/MyApp# vwf